amna-developer/calculater/README.md

-📱 Calculator
+<b>📱 Calculator
 A vibrant, fun, and fully responsive calculator built with HTML, CSS, and JavaScript.
-Instead of boring standard buttons, this calculator uses expressive emojis to bring your math to life!
+Instead of boring standard buttons, this calculator uses expressive emojis to bring your math to life!</b>

-✨ Features
+<b>✨ Features </b>

 Fun UI: Replaces standard text with colorful emojis.

 Fully Responsive: Works perfectly on desktops, tablets, and mobile phones.